shantanu-rajawat/-Real-Time-Chat-Application-using-Serverless/README.md

 API Gateway + DynamoDB.

-Integrate with WebSockets for real-time update
+Integrated with WebSockets for real-time update